Bachelor of Arts in Environmental Studies

 - ENS 476 Environmental Ethics 3 Hrs.

-List of focus areas and appropriate electives:
+List of thematic areas and appropriate electives:

 - ENS 301 Environmental Justice in America 3 Hrs.

 - ENS 403 Transportation: Problems and Planning Procedures 3 Hrs.

 - ENS 404 Fundamentals of Geographic Information Systems 4 Hrs.

 - ENS 419 Environmental Law 4 Hrs.